 So far December has been a funny old month – last week there were days where it didn’t manage to get passed 2ºC and the other day I was carrying my coat because I was too warm.
 All very strange (and feels quite like the calm before the storm).
 But with the weather set to get colder again it’s time to get in the festive mood with my new favourite festive drink – mulled beer.

-Naturally I’m a big fan of mulled wine, and the trend for mulled cider that seems to be around just now is something I can totally get on board with – and let’s not forget Mulled Gin, of course – but I was out for dinner recently and was greeted with a glass of mulled beer.
+We’re all big fans of mulled wine, right?
+The trend mulling is continuing with the now seemingly permanent and delicious mulled cider and, at least in my world there’s lots of Mulled Gin.
+So what’s next?
+Well, I was out for dinner recently and was greeted with a glass of mulled beer.
 Yes, warm, mulled beer.
 And it was delicious.

 Of course this meant a bit of digging was required the next day, followed by a bit of experimenting to find out if mulled beer really should be a thing.
 Conclusion: it most definitely should.

 Back in the 21st Century, I happened to have a couple of bottles of one of my favourite IPAs from Stewart Brewing (a great Edinburgh craft brewer), some wannabe-hipster jars with handles, and some time on my hands.
 It was clearly meant to be, and since it was cold that evening we sat in front of the fire and sipped this festive treat.